Redskins fire general manager Scot McCloughan

-WASHINGTON (AP) -- The Washington Redskins fired general manager Scot McCloughan on Thursday, the opening day of NFL free agency.
+WASHINGTON (AP) -- On the opening day of NFL free agency, the Washington Redskins made a franchise-altering move that didn't involve a player.

+They fired general manager Scot McCloughan on Thursday, ending speculation about his future that had clouded the organization in recent weeks.
 Team president Bruce Allen announced the firing, which is effective immediately.

 McCloughan, 46, served as GM for the past two years and had a four-year contract.

 The day McCloughan was hired, Allen said the new GM would have full control over personnel decisions, but there were splits in the front office on a number of issues.

+''The organization remains confident in our personnel department as we execute our free agency plans as well as prepare for the upcoming NFL draft,'' Allen said in the statement, adding that the team will have no further comment on McCloughan's departure.

 McCloughan's firing puts Allen and vice president of football administration Eric Schaffer in charge of making free agent signings.
 It's unclear what the front office structure will be moving forward.